-To provide an independent and objective assurance and consulting activity designed to add value and help the Council achieve its objectives by ensuring ther is a systematic, disciplined approach to evaluate and improve the effectiveness of risk management, internal control and governance processes.
+To provide an independent and objective assurance and consulting activity designed to add value and help the Council achieve its objectives by ensuring there is a systematic, disciplined approach to evaluate and improve the effectiveness of risk management, internal control and governance processes.

 REF PERFORMANCE TARGET REPORTED TO MONITORING PROCESS MONITORING FREQUENCY 1A To complete at least 90% of the annual audit plan.
 A&G (Quarterly) SOG (Quarterly) CIA Report (Annual) Internal Audit Monitoring Sheet - Audit Managers regularly update audit statuses and available auditor resources.
 Monitored by the DCIAs and communicated to the HAMA monthly through 2-2-1 meetings.
 Ongoing Monthly 1B All auditors to complete their allocated audits within the required timescales (both within total days allocated and target key dates).
 DCIA / HAMA (at least Monthly) Internal Audit Plan Monitoring Sheet - Audit Managers regularly update target dates, budgeted vs actual time spent and audit statuses.
 Individual engagement performance is reported to and considered by the HAMA.
 Audit Manager or DCIA oversight during/end of audit engagements including through 1-2-1 meetings.
 Annual Performance conversation appraisals will review the year end position.
-Ongoing Ongoing Ongoing Annually CSF2: I Internal Audit provides an effective an d efficient service · 2A All auditors to complete their allocated audits to a professional standard.
+Ongoing Ongoing Ongoing Annually CSF2: I nternal Audit provides an effective ar d efficient service 2A All auditors to complete their allocated audits to a professional standard.
 DCIA / HAMA Audit Manager or DCIA oversight during/end of audit engagements including 1-2-1 meetings.
 Annual Performance conversation appraisals will review the year end position.
 Ongoing Annually 2B All auditors to ensure a provision of timely and professional ad hoc support and advice.
 DCIA / HAMA Professional standard of ad hoc support and advice reviewed at 1-2-1 meetings.
 Annual Performance conversation appraisals will review the year end position.
 Monthly Annually 2C 100% of recommendations accepted for implementation by management (or risk acceptance agreed).
 A&G (Annually via CIA Report) SOG (Accepted Risks only) Client agreement of Draft Audit Report and Recommendations.
 Ongoing 2D 100% of customer satisfaction surveys received rate the service A&G (Annually) Satisfaction Survey results are recorded on the Teams Dashboard and Internal Audit Monitoring Sheet.
-Ongoing as satisfactory (score of 3) or above.
-DCIA / HAMA Individual engagement satisfaction surveys are reported to and considered by the HAMA.
+Ongoing as good (score of 4) or above.
+Individual engagement satisfaction surveys are reported to and considered by the HAMA.
 Ongoing

 2E 100% of High and Medium recommendations are followed up within timescales stated in the Audit Charter.
 A&G (Quarterly) DCIA / HAMA (Monthly) Recommendation tracker is updated where follow-ups have been carried out.
 Overdue recommendations are monitored via the Recommendation Teams Dashboard and discussed with Audit Managers / DCIA at their 1-2- 1.
 Monthly 2F 100% of High and Medium Recommendations comply with the Escalation Policy for non- implemented Internal Audit Recommendations.
 A&G (Annually) DCIA / HAMA (Monthly) Recommendations followed up but not implemented are escalated in compliance with the comply with Escalation Policy for non-implemented Internal Audit Recommendations.
 Monitored via Recommendation Teams Dashboard and discussed with Audit Managers / DCIA at their 1-2-1/2-2- 1.
-Monthly CSF3: Inte ernal Audit staff are adequately skil led to provide a profession nal service 3A 100% completion of Performance Conversation Appraisals within the Internal Audit Team.
+Monthly CSF3: Inte CSF3: Internal Audit staff are adequately skilled to provide a professional service ЗА 100% completion of Performance Conversation Appraisals within the Internal Audit Team.
 DCIA / HAMA (Annually) All staff receive a performance conversation appraisal (PCA), using the corporate template, during which employee behaviours and achievement of previous year objectives are discussed.
 In addition, objectives for the year ahead are agreed.
 Annually 3B 100% Completion of Mandatory Training as required.
 DCIA / HAMA Records of mandatory training are logged centrally.
 Mandatory training is discussed and monitored at 1-2-1 meetings.
-Ongoing Monthly 3C Completion of individual staff CPD requirements for Audit Managers, DCIA and HAMA.
-DCIA / HAMA Monthly one to one meetings are held to assess staff training which includes CPD monitoring for Audit Managers.
-Monthly
+Ongoing Monthly 3C Completion of individual staff CPD DCIA / HAMA Monthly one to one meetings are held to assess staff training which Monthly